SpikeInterface/probeinterface/doc/overview.rst

 prointerface is not the first tentative of doing this:

-  * The JRclust team already start a collection of probe descrition here https://github.com/JaneliaSciComp/JRCLUST/tree/master/probes
+  * The JRclust team already start a collection of probe descrition with matlab `here <https://github.com/JaneliaSciComp/JRCLUST/tree/master/probes>`_
-  * The klusta team already start a collection of probe here https://github.com/kwikteam/probes
+  * The klusta team already start a collection of probe `here <https://github.com/kwikteam/probes>`_ with PRB format.
-  * The spyking circus team also did something similar https://github.com/spyking-circus/spyking-circus/tree/master/probes
+  * The spyking circus team also did something `similar <https://github.com/spyking-circus/spyking-circus/tree/master/probes>`_ with PRB format also

-Both of theses projects describe almost only the electrode positions and there is a string amibiguity for users in between electrode index and channel index on device.
-Because if one probe is pluged in another port on the device then the wiring is wiring in theses projects.
+All of theses projects describe only the electrode positions.
+Furthermore there is a strong amibiguity for users in between **electrode index on probe** and **channel index on device**.
+So if one probe is pluged in another port on the device then the wiring is wrong!

 Here, in probeinterface we package try a deeper description with multi probe description, shape handling, 3d, device indices, main axes, ...